Freelancing is often considered to be “too hard” or “not for everyone”.

 A place to call home.
 Never having to move to another place again.
 It’s a dream come true for me.
 All thanks to freelancing.

 Oh, and I also bought a car too.
-All the years of riding my bicycle for 6 kilometers to go to the town is finally behind me.
+All the years of riding my bicycle for 6 kilometers to go to the town are finally behind me.

 Found Time To Write Books